noahdixon/toystore/README.md

    ```
    where "host address" specifies the address of the machine where the Docker services are running.

-5. To stop each microservices and close down the application, simply enter control-C in the
+5. To stop each microservice and close down the application, simply enter control-C in the
 terminal for each service:
    ```shell
    ^C